-Foreign tourists visiting Sikkim needs to have an Indian Visa.
-In addition they need a special inner line permit.
+Foreign tourists visiting Sikkim need to have an Indian Visa.
+In addition, they need a special inner line permit.
 Details about the inner line permit can be found here.

 Rumtek Monastery: The largest monastery in the Eastern Himalaya, built by the Gyalwa Karmapa in strict accordance with the traditional designs of the monastery in Tibet.
 Rumtek is the seat of Kagyu order of Tibetan Buddhism.
 This magnificent Gompa is only 24 km from the town.

 Nathula: At an altitude of 14200ft, Nathula pass is the border between India and China in the Tibetan plateau.
 Only 56 km away from the Gangtok, the tranquillity of this place is very charming.
 Waving Chinese soldiers and Chinese tourists on the other side of the border is an added attraction. more

 Namgyal Institute of Tibetology: Built in 1958, this is a unique institute for research into Mahayana Buddhism and the language and tradition of Tibet.
 This is a common destination for tourist itinerary in Gangtok.
 A renowned center for Buddhist study, the institute houses a rare collection of Tibetan, Sanskrit and Lepcha manuscripts, statues, Thankas (tapestry used in Buddhist liturgy) as well as more than 200 Buddhist icons.